Bus Creator

 Details

-Input ports of the block receive elements for inclusion in the bus.
-The number of input ports is determined by the parameters Number of inputs.
+The input ports of the unit accept elements for inclusion in the bus.
+The number of input ports is determined by the parameter Number of inputs.

 |